MobileFirstLLC/extension-cli/guide/14-user-guide.md

 # Editing User Guide

+!!! info
     If you are interested in editing the content (and not layout) of this user guide, simply edit the markdown directly in any markdown editor or on Github.
-There is a pen icon linking to the markdown source on each page of these docs, which takes you directly to the source document.
+    There is a pencil icon linking to the markdown source on each page of these docs, which takes you directly to the source document.

 ## Developing User Guide